Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/blobmanagementoptions/gettempfilesrootpath/_index.md

 ---
 title: getTempFilesRootPath
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/blobmanagementoptions/gettempfilesrootpath/
+url: /php-java/aspose.slides/blobmanagementoptions/gettempfilesrootpath/
 ---

-## getTempFilesRootPath()  function
+## getTempFilesRootPath()  method

  The root path where temporary files will be created.
 System temorary directory will be used by default.
  Hosting process should have permissions to create files and folders there.

-### Result
+### Returns
 String